Visiting Scholars & Faculty

 Open office hours: Tuesday, Wednesday and Thursday, from 2:30–4 p.m.

-The Office for International Students and Scholars serves the needs of all international faculty regularly employed at Smith College and visiting faculty who are here for a semester or shorter under our Visiting Scholars Program.
+The International Students and Scholars Office serves the needs of all international faculty regularly employed at Smith College and visiting faculty who are here for a semester or shorter under our Visiting Scholars Program.

 The office will issue J-1 exchange visa applications as well as advise faculty on immigration issues, travel and employment under different visa categories.
 The office works closely with an immigration law firm in Northampton to process work visas as well as initiate applications for permanent residency.